Jaffa First Primes

 - Too Dumb to Live: He repeatedly tries to get the Stargate program shut down, even though the Goa'uld are already aware of humanity and have learnt the location of Earth.
 Just how stupid this is gets lampshaded by everyone.

 - Took a Level in Jerkass: He's always been unpleasant, but he rapidly progresses from merely annoying and obstructive to outright villainous.

 - What Happened to the Mouse?: He's pretty much the only major villain whose ultimate fate was never definitively resolved.
-The last we see of him, he gets possessed by a Goa'uld, who then kills his Goa'uld boss and makes a Villain: Exit, Stage Left using a handy nearby shuttlecraft (albeit set up in a manner that means he could have been blown up before he could get off the ship).
+The last we see of him, he gets possessed by a Goa'uld, who then kills his Goa'uld boss and makes a Villain: Exit, Stage Left after grabbing a hand device with Asgard beaming technology that would allow him to teleport anywhere on Earth (albeit set up in a manner that means he could have been blown up before he could get off the ship).

 - You Have Outlived Your Usefulness: The Trust kick him to the curb pretty rapidly after he's fired from being Vice President.

 A US Air Force colonel affiliated with the rogue NID operation.
 He repeatedly interfered with SGC operations, including stealing a Goa'uld-infested gazillionaire out from under them.
 He was finally arrested and convicted of treason, but that wasn't the end of it.